• Skip to primary navigation

 Let me tell you the story of how I created the best fruit salad, or “pie,” that my family has ever tasted.
 They request it every night, but I make it about once a week.
 This dish is fantastic and beautiful enough to serve to company or take to a potluck, but easy enough to serve it regularly to your own family.
 Enjoy!

-One night we were expecting dinner guests – two missionaries.
+One night we were expecting dinner guests, two 20-year-old guys.
 I was having last minute doubts about the QUANTITY of food I had planned.
 Had I taken into account into how much food two 20-year-old men eat?
+I started remembering how much my husband ate when we first met and how much my brothers used to eat.

 I really didn’t want to run to the store for anything, and I like for the dishes to be a little nicer when guests come.
 (If it is a normal night with just my family and I think we need filler food with the meal, then I’ll grab a can of green beans, jar of applesauce, or a bag of carrots, whether it “goes” with the meal or not.)